uwcirg/truenth-portal/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-UI integration/acceptance testing is performed by Selenium and is included in the test suite and continuous intergration setup.
+UI integration/acceptance testing is performed by Selenium and is included in the test suite and continuous integration setup.
 Specifically, `Sauce Labs
 integration <https://docs.travis-ci.com/user/sauce-connect>`__ with
 TravisCI allows Selenium tests to be run with any number of browser/OS